NaomiProject/naomi-docs/setup/profile.md

 - **WWIS country** Select country you wish the weather for from the list.
 - **WWIS region** Region, province or state from the list.
 - **WWIS city** Closest city from the list.
-- **Temperature scale** Decault Fahrenheit but the world uses Celsius
+- **Temperature scale** Default Fahrenheit but the world uses Celsius
 - **MPDcontrol server** Typically best to go with default.
 Setup of MPD server is beyond scope of Naomi.
 - **MPDcontrol port** Typically best to go with default.
 - **While music is playing** Typically best to go with default.